 The goal was to build a working, playable game in about two hours, which of course is not much, especially with complete beginners in electronics as well as in programming.

 Easy access to statechart-based development through YAKINDU Statechart Tools (now itemis CREATE)

 That is why we needed a modeling tool to realize the game, for which we created the necessary avr-c functions prior to the workshops so that the students did not need to bother with that part.
 Then we gave them a statechart that was missing necessary features to work: some transitions were missing, the triggers were not present and so on.

 Through this example, we introduced the basic concepts of statechart-based modeling.

-After having developed the correct statechart (mainly by following instructions, but also by experimenting on their own, like customizing the number of levels in the game), we could simulate the outcome in YAKINDU SCT’s Simulation panel, then generate all the necessary source code files to use in our final project.
+After having developed the correct statechart (mainly by following instructions, but also by experimenting on their own, like customizing the number of levels in the game), we could simulate the outcome in YAKINDU SCT’s (now itemis CREATE) Simulation panel, then generate all the necessary source code files to use in our final project.

 Experiences with statecharts shaping future generations of software developers

 After assembling the physical device itself, students had the possibility to play with their very own device they programmed – which we hope will be a meaningful moment to remember later, when they might be working or studying in a field that is somehow related to statechart-based modeling.